-The portfolio turnover rate for the Surviving Fund over the most recent fiscal years ended March 31 is set forth below.
+The portfolio turnover rate for the Surviving Fund over the most recent fiscal year ended March 31 is set forth below.

-The portfolio turnover rate for the Equity Dividend Plus Fund over the most recent fiscal year ended September 30 is set forth below.
+The portfolio turnover rate for the Equity Dividend Plus Fund over the last two fiscal years ended September 30 is set forth below.